joseph-flinn/site/frontend/posts/scalable-dev-edd-always-on.md

 One solution to orchestrating EDD in an always-on environment is to keep the different migrations in separate directories until they can be moved to the shared `migrations` directory.
-This allows a tool like `edda` to be migration-type aware and be orchestrated in a way to support evolutionary database changes
+This allows a tool like `edda` to be migration-type-aware and be orchestrated in a way to support evolutionary database changes